TechnicalClubBITP/GitHub-Guide-Festesia-2021/README.md

-# GitHub-Guide-Festesia-2021 🛰
+# GitHub-Guide-Festivia-2021 🛰
 ## Github Guide to Create Repository: 🎏

-Projects under Festesia is based on the platform of web development which will be a website developed for amateurs and will also help people entering into codex that will make their tasks easier...
+Projects under Festivia is based on the platform of web development which will be a website developed for amateurs and will also help people entering into codex that will make their tasks easier...

  ## Overview 🎃

 XorDium is a Technical Festival for Innovative Engineers'.
 The main theme of Xordium is Engineers’ Paradise (Science Exhibition ) and Eureka!
 (PaperPresentation).
 But this time we are here with few new and exciting events like
 - (1).
-Festesia for Web Development
+Festivia for Web Development
 - (2).
 E-Sports
 Also the winners will be awarded for their participation and every participant will get certification.
-The prize distribution ceremony will be held on 19th January.

- ### This project is under Festesia (Xordium 2021) open source program .🎉🎊
+ ### This project is under Festivia (Xordium 2021) open source program .🎉🎊

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)